Consulting

 Finally, the lack of legal regulations to govern automation is a significant problem in RPA adoption.
 The industry involves many different legal requirements and constraints for process automation.

-Even though it's been around for a few years now, RPA is still relatively young in terms of regulation and remains to be addressed by central banks, governments, and other parties.
+Investments in RPA steadily grow, but robotic process automation is still relatively young in terms of regulation and remains to be addressed by central banks, governments, and other parties.

 For example, Article 22 of the GDPR states that data subjects have the right not to be subjected to a decision that was based on automated processing.
 However, the criteria for this are ambiguous.
 It's hard to tell whether assessing a person's credit rating using algorithmic card scoring really fits the standard laid out in the article.